moov-io/watchman/README.md

 #### Webhook Notifications

-When OFAC sends a [webhook](https://en.wikipedia.org/wiki/Webhook) to your application the body will contain a JSON representation of the [Company](https://godoc.org/github.com/moov-io/ofac/client#Company) or [Customer](https://godoc.org/github.com/moov-io/ofac/client#Customer) model as the body to a POST request.
+When SancionSearch sends a [webhook](https://en.wikipedia.org/wiki/Webhook) to your application the body will contain a JSON representation of the [Company](https://godoc.org/github.com/moov-io/sanctionsearch/client#Company) or [Customer](https://godoc.org/github.com/moov-io/sanctionsearch/client#Customer) model as the body to a POST request.
 You can see an [example in Go](examples/webhook/webhook.go).

 An `Authorization` header will also be sent with the `authToken` provided when setting up the watch.
 Clients should verify this token to ensure authenticated communicated.

-Webhook notifications are ran after the OFAC data is successfully refreshed, which is determined by the `OFAC_DATA_REFRESH` environmental variable.
+Webhook notifications are ran after the OFAC data is successfully refreshed, which is determined by the `DATA_REFRESH_INTERVAL` environmental variable.

 ##### Watching a specific Customer or Company by ID

-OFAC supports sending a webhook periodically when a specific [Company](https://api.moov.io/#operation/addCompanyWatch) or [Customer](https://api.moov.io/#operation/addCustomerWatch) is to be watched.
+Moov Sanction Search supports sending a webhook periodically when a specific [Company](https://api.moov.io/#operation/addCompanyWatch) or [Customer](https://api.moov.io/#operation/addCustomerWatch) is to be watched.
 This is designed to update another system about an OFAC entry's sanction status.

 ##### Watching a customer or company name

-OFAC supports sending a webhook periodically with a free-form name of a [Company](https://api.moov.io/#operation/addCompanyNameWatch) or [Customer](https://api.moov.io/#operation/addCustomerNameWatch).
+Moov Sanction Search supports sending a webhook periodically with a free-form name of a [Company](https://api.moov.io/#operation/addCompanyNameWatch) or [Customer](https://api.moov.io/#operation/addCustomerNameWatch).
 This allows external applications to be notified when an entity matching that name is added to the OFAC list.
 The match percentage will be included in the JSON payload.

 ##### Prometheus Metrics